Tom Slick (TV series): The premise

 A running gag throughout the series is that the Thunderbolt Grease-Slapper can be converted into virtually any type of racing vehicle, often looking nothing like the original vehicle itself.
 Various episodes show the Grease-Slapper as a train, stock car racer, drag racer, racing balloon, swamp buggy, submarine, even a miniaturized skateboard.
+Most of the races took place between Pittsburgh, Pennsylvania and Gary, Indiana.

 As the theme song is sung, Tom's Thunderbolt Grease-Slapper suddenly "hops" out of control off a road and into a barnyard occupied by farm animals.
 Tom is knocked momentarily unconscious with a chicken sitting on top of his head as he drives straight into a brick wall.
 But he miraculously gets out of the sudden pandemonium as his car falls apart in mid-air and suddenly falls back together again.
 The car then jumps onto (and off) a stone monument bearing Tom Slick's name and gets back on the road as Tom waves his hand and smiles.

+Theme song

-The theme song's lyrics are as follows:
+The theme song was written by the team of Stan Worth and Sheldon Allman, with Worth primarily composing the music and Allman handling the lyrics.
+The lyrics are as follows: